DevExpress/testcafe-browser-provider-electron/README.md

  * `Context Menu > Undo`

- If there are several menu items with the same label on the same level, you can specify an one-based "index"
+ If there are several menu items with the same label on the same level, you can specify a one-based "index"
  property:

- * `['Window', {label: 'My Window', index: 1}]`
+ * `['Window', {label: 'My Window', index: 2}]`

  This value corresponds to the second menu item with label `My Window` in the `Window` menu.